Runscope/runscope-api-examples/examples/backup-tests/README.md

 This script generates testcases in text files one for each test case.
 The file name is test case name with 1 curl command per test step

+GeneratePostmanScript.py

+This script generates Postman file that can be imorted into postman tool

 Requirements
 ------------
 - Python